If you’re in need of financial assistance to study at a tertiary institution in South Africa, you might want to consider applying for Nsfas.

 - Register and create a profile.

-After successfully creating your account, click on “apply” and follow a quick and easy online application process.
+After successfully creating your account, click on “apply” and follow a quick and easy online application process as below;

-You can also visit your nearest NYDA Centre in your region, where you will be assisted to complete and submit a manual application.
+You can also visit your nearest NYDA Centre in your region, where you will be assisted to complete and submitting a manual application.

-You need to have certified copies of supporting documents ready before you start the application process.
+You need to have certified copies of supporting documents ready before you start the manual application process.

 Once you have applied to Nsfas, you should wait no longer than a week to have your application acknowledged.

-If you do not receive acknowledgment of your application, you are requested to call the Toll Free Nsfas call centre (08000 673 27).
+If you do not receive acknowledgment of your application, you are requested to call the Toll Free Nsfas call center (08000 673 27).

 Note that your application will NOT be considered if;